clectric-diy/Protoboards/README.md

-# Protoboards-AE
+# Protoboards
-Protoboards for the AE Modular format.
+Protoboards for the AE Modular and Eurorak formats.
+Maybe some other things too.

 ## License
 This project is open hardware under the [CERN-OHL-W](https://gitlab.com/ohwr/project/cernohl/-/wikis/uploads/82b567f43ce515395f7ddbfbad7a8806/cern_ohl_w_v2.txt).
 This is the "weakly reciprocal" variant.